Fuel Your Runs: The Ultimate Guide to Runner‑Friendly Breakfasts for Performance and Recovery

 Why it matters for the everyday runner

-Practical Application: Self‑coaching your breakfast routine
+Practical application: self‑coaching your breakfast routine

-2. Plan the macro split – For a 5 mile run, aim for a 3:1 ratio (≈ 45 g carbs, 15 g protein).
-For a 12 mile run, shift to 4:1 (≈ 80 g carbs, 20 g protein).
+2. Calculate your macros, A 5 mile outing calls for a 3:1 split (around 45 g carbs, 15 g protein).
+Double the distance to 12 miles, and shift to a 4:1 ratio (roughly 80 g carbs, 20 g protein).

-Closing & Workout: Put the knowledge into action
+Closing & workout: put the knowledge into action

 Try this starter workoutThe “Fuel‑First” 5 mile (8 km) run: